Timverhoogt/progress-tracker/VSCODE_TESTING_GUIDE.md

 ---

-## 🎨 Test Explorer Features
+## 🎨 Testing Sidebar Features

 ### Filter Tests

-In the Test Explorer sidebar:
+In the Testing sidebar:
 - Click the filter icon (funnel)
 - Options:
   - Show only failed tests